aidenlab/welcome/README.md

 To study the 3D organization and structure of chromatin, we use Hi-C data.

 Hi-C data represent one major approach for studying 3D interactions within the cell, using a technique known as contact mapping.
-Hi-c files are created by proximity ligation experiments (SEE MORE), which allows us to take "snapshots" of chromatin and cataloging what regions of the chromatin interact with each other.
+Hi-C files are created by proximity ligation experiments (SEE MORE), which allows us to take "snapshots" of chromatin and cataloging what regions of the chromatin interact with each other.
 After a large amount of "snapshots", we can begin to get a complete picture of how the genome is organized.

 <p align=center>
 <img  class="centered" width="50%" src="https://raw.githubusercontent.com/aidenlab/welcome-images/main/SNAPSHOT_nucleus.jpg" alt=""/>

-And this manifests itself as a Hi-C file!
-Below we can see an example of a typical hic file zoomed out.
-Notice how we can see dsitinct squares, those are the different chromosomes!
-The reason why they are more red (increased contacts) is because chromosomes tend to interact with themselves more than other chromosomes!
+And this manifests itself as a Hi-C map!
+Below we can see an example of a typical genome wide Hi-C map.
+Notice how we can see distinct squares, those are the different chromosomes!
+The reason why they are more red (increased contacts) is because chromosomes tend to interact with themselves more than other chromosomes (chromosome territories)!
 <p align=center>
 <img  class="centered" width="60%" src="https://raw.githubusercontent.com/aidenlab/welcome-images/main/simplehic.png" alt=""/>

-There are other genomic features other than chromosomes that can be visualized on Hi-C images like loops, domains and compartments.
+There are other genomic features other than chromosomes that can be visualized in Hi-C images like loops, domains and compartments.
 Keep reading to find out more!
 <br>
 ----
 ## Additional Resources